 Intermediary Liability

-Intermediary liability refers to the legal responsibility of technology platforms for the content posted by their users.
+Intermediary liability, as a legal and policy concern, raises the question: To what extent should tech platforms bear financial or criminal responsibility for the online actions or omissions of their users?As digital platforms continue to reshape industries and societies, this issue lies at the heart of balancing innovation with accountability.
 In Nigeria, this issue has gained increasing relevance with the rise of social media use, online defamation claims and legislative interest in regulating online harms caused by social media users.
-One of the key areas of concern is intermediary liability – the responsibility of platforms for user-generated content.
 Although still evolving, Nigeria’s legal framework on this issue differs significantly from countries like the U.S., making it important for technology platforms to be aware of potential legal risks.
-This legal update highlights the Nigerian position on intermediary liability in Nigeria.
+This legal update examines current legal developments surrounding intermediary liability in Nigeria.

 1. Intermediary Liability for Online Defamation

-There could also be criminal liability for publishing defamatory matter under Nigeria’s criminal code which is federally-applicable (the “Criminal Code“).
-Under the Criminal Code, publication of defamatory matter involves, exhibiting the defamatory matter in public, causing it to be read or seen, or showing or delivering it, or causing it to be shown or delivered, with intent that it may be read or seen by the person defamed or by any other person.
+There could also be criminal liability for publishing defamatory matter under Nigeria’s Criminal Code Act, which is federally-applicable (the “Criminal Code“).
+Under the Criminal Code, the publication of defamatory matter involves, exhibiting the defamatory matter in public, causing it to be read or seen, or showing or delivering it, or causing it to be shown or delivered, with intent that it may be read or seen by the person defamed or by any other person.

 Platforms can also face liability for their censorship decisions in Nigeria.
-Unlike the U.S., where private companies are not generally subject to First Amendment challenges, Nigeria’s version of free speech protections – known as Fundamental Human Rights (FHR) – can apply to private entities.
-This means platforms could face legal action if users believe their rights to free expression have been unjustly restricted.
+Unlike the U.S., where private companies are not generally subject to “free speech” challenges, Nigeria’s version of free speech protections – known as Fundamental Human Rights (FHR) to free speech – can apply to private companies.
+This means private companies/platforms could face legal action if users believe their rights to free expression have been unjustly restricted.
 In practical terms, this makes content moderation decisions more complex, as they may be subject to judicial scrutiny.
-Platforms must carefully navigate between moderating harmful content and respecting users’ rights to free speech under Nigerian law.
+It would be prudent for platforms to exercise caution as they navigate between moderating harmful content and respecting users’ rights to free speech ( or other fundamental human rights) under Nigerian constitutional law

-When it comes to copyright infringement, platforms in Nigeria are generally not held liable if they meet certain conditions.
+When it comes to copyright infringement, platforms in Nigeria are generally not held liable if they meet certain safe harbor requirements.
 Similar to the U.S. Digital Millennium Copyright Act (DMCA) safe harbor provisions, Nigerian law allows platforms to avoid liability if they:

 • Have no actual knowledge of the infringing content or are unaware of obvious signs of infringement.